The Dao Family Shares Their Viet-Cajun Crawfish Tradition

 For my family, it began when I was in elementary school: Every year from April until August, my parents and their friends would get together on weekends for backyard boils.
 They'd take turns hosting, and while the kids ran around the house, the adults spent hours on end outside—washing, cooking, mixing, and eating those seemingly alien critters.

-"We started making crawfish about 20 years ago when we would take short trips to Louisiana," says Auntie Van.
+"We started making crawfish about 20 years ago when we would take short trips to Louisiana," says his aunt.
 "The first time we tried it the Vietnamese way was actually at a wedding—we sat there and picked apart the ingredients.
 There was some garlic, a little orange.
-Around that time, your Auntie Trinh came up with the recipe we use today."
+Around that time, your other aunt came up with the recipe we use today."

 Although all Vietnamese families have their own (typically unwritten) boil recipe, the sauce she describes is emblematic of the Vietnamese-Cajun style.
 Like in Cajun or Lowcountry versions, the crawfish starts off boiled in a spice blend.
 The difference is that it's cooled and then thrown into an ice chest or container filled with a chunky sauce, usually involving lots of butter, diced garlic cloves, orange wedges, and peppers.
 The result is high-intensity flavor on the inside and outside—a simple tweak that launched an unprecedented crawfish craze spreading from Houston's Chinatown to Los Angeles and the Midwest.